-Firewall software is designed to limit access to network resources running on your Linux VPS to authorized parties.
+Firewall software is designed to limit access to network resources running on your Linode to authorized parties.
 Some services, such as a public web server, may be accessible to anyone.
 Others might be more restricted, such as an SSH daemon for remote system administration.

 This guide will help you get the

 arno-iptables-firewall package installed and configured under Debian 5 (Lenny).
 For purposes of this tutorial, we assume the user is logged in as root via SSH, and that the prerequisite steps in the getting started guide have already been followed.

 Make sure your package repositories and installed programs are up to date by issuing the following commands: